Best washing machine brands

 Choosing the best brand of washing machine

 The reliability ratings in the table above are based on feedback from nearly 2,000 Which? members who told us about any and all problems they've had with the machines they own.
 The fewer problems they've had, the higher the score for reliability.
-We've also included customer score, which finds out how happy people are with their chosen brand of washing machine and whether they would be likely to recommend it to someone else.
+We've also included customer score, which determines how happy people are with their chosen brand of washing machine and whether they would be likely to recommend it to someone else.

 The brand of washing machine with the best average test score also has the highest reliability and customer scores - and is considered value for money by owners.